alephium/www/src/content/news/Toolkit-Design-Contest-winners-announced-6cc5e304cd8b/index.md

 ![](image_b352ff15de.jpg)

-We vibed with the energy of <a href="https://twitter.com/NRGResonance" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/NRGResonance" rel="noopener" target="_blank">NRG’s</a> proposal!
+We vibed with the energy of <a href="https://twitter.com/NRGResonance" data-href="https://twitter.com/NRGResonance">NRG’s</a> proposal!
 Although out of brief, its focus on the infinity of possibilities rather than the tools itself has been pleasing for us.

 TheMiddleMembr’s logo, a raised fist with a wrench, reminded us of the political implications of what our community is building over the long run!